FlatBallFlyer/Grid-Cell-Neighborhoods-py/README.md

 pipenv run unittest
 ```

+## Solution
+This solution works by
+- Creating a community matrix of all 0s the same size as the input matrix
+- Find all the anchor neighbors
+- For each neighbor, spiral outward up to distance setting the community matrix value to 1
+- The get_count method just sums up the community matrix.

 ## Instructions
 The community constructor is provided with a matrix and a distance.
 The matrix is a 2-dimensional array of numbers.
 Numbers > zero indicate neighbors that will anchor communities.